Chuo-ku Tourism Association Official Blog

 >>About this blog

-Today, I'll show you around Nakasendo from Nihonbashi.
+Today we will show you the Nakasendo from Nihonbashi.

 First of all, let's study the streets of the Edo period by looking at Kidai Shoran on the underground passage of Nihonbashi Mitsukoshi.